Chapter 32:

 Nnngh—phrasing!
 No, shush, she knows what she’s doing.

-I pushed out into the light, once again blinded by my nemesis, the sun.
+Pushing out into the light, I was once again assaulted by my nemesis—the sun.

-“Hey, keep that up, and you’re going to get me in trouble.”
+“Hey," I shouted back to them, covering my eyes from the sinister overhead glare.
+"If you keep that up, you’re going to get me in trouble.”

-My eyes finally adjusted, revealing a dozen red and blue wristbands affixed to the monstrous students we had been farming for the last few weeks.
-They had found us.
-And we were surrounded.
+My eyes finally adjusted, revealing a dozen monstrous students in a wide semicircle around the cafe exit.
+Glancing down, I noticed the red and blue wristbands affixed to them, which brought me to a terrible conclusion.
+These were the bullies that we had been farming for the last few weeks and they had found us for their revenge.

 Sighing drunkenly, I turned back to the triop.

-“I should have just called your bluff, Ri.”
+“I should have just called your sexy bluff, Ri.”